jvschoen/pyspark-jupyterlab-docker-template/README.md

 # Docker Use Overview
 This is a Data Science pyspark project creator.
 It creates a standard docker environment running jupyterlab and pyspark 3.0.

-Creating a repo from this template will allow the jupyter instance to already by connected to a remote github repo so all work can be easily version controlled in github.
+Creating a repo from this template will allow you to work locally to develop pyspark-driven research.

-When in jupyterlab, there is a folder labeled `project` which mirrors the github repo mentioned above.
-Work from the project folder and your work will be tracked in the project's github repo
+When in jupyterlab, there is a folder labeled `notebooks` which mirrors the local jupyter/notebooks dir.
+Work from the noteoboks folder in juptyer lab and your work will be synced to your local instance, and thus available for git to track.

+## Github

+You will not be able to access the git repo from the jupyter lab instance, but as long as your work takes place in the notebook directory on jupyter lab, then your files will be saved locally as well.
+You must run git commands from your local computer to push and pull locally and thus have access to the files in your jupyter docker container.

 ## Steps
 1. Create a new Github Repo from this template